tommasorigon/India-SequentiaLogit/predictive_perf.md

 }
 ```

-Finally, we compute some other quantity of interest (e.g. the design matrix on the validation set).
-The `data_validation2` object defined below is a `data.frame` of women that are using a contraceptive method and that are a subset of the validation set contained in the `data_validation` dataframe.
+Finally, we compute the design matrix of the women in the validation set to perform out-of-sample prediction.
+The `data_validation2` object defined below is the `data.frame` comprising the women in the `data_validation` dataset that are using a contraceptive method.

 ```r